Simple Syrup Ratio Guide – Which to Use and When

 What is 2:1 simple syrup ratio?

-A rich simple syrup is 2 parts sugar to 1 part water.
+A rich simple syrup ratio is 2 parts sugar to 1 part water.

 2 cups sugar + 1 cup water